kalafrog/lost-and-found-app/README.md

 | Anti-fraud | Text proof note | Geotagged photo verification + report/review pipeline |
 | Payments | Local ledger table | Real escrow via a payments/marketplace provider |

-## License

-No license file is included yet -- add one (e.g. MIT) if you want others to be able to reuse this code.